chr0n06/PirateDice/README.md

 - [x] Implementing the Death
 - [x] Implementing the lost tempPts when player obtain three Deaths
 - [x] Implementing the beat the death
+- [x] Implementing the end turn bonus when all dices on the table counts
 - [ ] Implementing minus pts for all other players when beat the death
 - [ ] Implementing the ending game
 - [ ] Implementing the setup menu